Covid 19 coronavirus: The moment that left Prime Minister Jacinda Ardern 'gutted'

 Since the resurgence began, as well as trying to restrict the virus, Ardern has also been focused on stopping the spread of rumours and misinformation as well as any ill feelings towards the family at the centre of the Auckland cluster.

-"If they had not gone and got proactively tested in the first place we would all be in a much worse situation," she said.
+"If they had not gone and got proactively tested in the first place we would all be in a much worse situation," she told Stuff..

 "They have literally helped save lives.
 I think we should only feel gratitude for those who have got tested, for those who have been proactively being tested, for those close contacts who have all gone into isolation.
 They have helped us get this cluster under control."